uibcdf/Ixtlilton-Tools/docs/contents/user/guide/conda.md

 ## What's conda?

 Conda is a language-agnostic open-source packages and environments manager.
-In a brief introduction, two things need to know about conda:
+In case you are not familiar with conda, you need to know at least two things to follow this section:

-- With conda you can install software in your computer with out altering the operating system.
+- With conda you can install software in your computer without altering the OS.
 This software come from conda repositories, called 'channels', pre-compiled as 'packages' to be used locally in your machine.
 - Conda works with 'virtual working environments'.
-Each environment can have a list of packages installed independently of other environments or the operating system.
+Each environment can have a list of packages installed independently of other environments or the OS.

 ## The channels and the .condarc file

-By default conda downloads packages from a "standard official" channel.
-But developers, labs and users can deploy software via personnal free channels.
+By default conda downloads packages from a standard official "default" channel.
+But developers, labs and users can deploy software via their own channels.
 For example, the UIBCDF has its own channel were the last stable versions of the libraries developed by the lab are available to be installed with conda.
 If you want to include a channel in your default list of channels used as repositories include its name as new item in your `~/.condarc` file.
 Be aware that channels are